Power Apps Filter function allows you to find a records in a table that match the specific condition criteria.

 )

-Now, you can see the records in gallery are filtered for Category Technology and Segment Corporate.
+Now, you can see that the records in the gallery are filtered by both the Technology category and the Corporate segment.

 Filter the gallery items based on a value in text box

-You can create a search box to filter the gallery items based on value provided in search box.
-So, we will add a Text input control and make it look like a search box.
+You can create a search box to filter the gallery items based on the value provided into it.
+To do this, we will add a Text Input control and style it as a search box.

-Now, we will make it look like a search box.
-Go to Properties of Text input control.
+Now, we will style it to look like a search box.
+Go to the Properties of the Text Input control.

-Now, go to Items property of gallery and write the below formula.
+Next, go to the Items property of the gallery and enter the following formula.

-It will filter will search the Category that start with the text in the search text box.
+This will filter the gallery to show categories that start with the text entered in the search box.

 )